- Claw disease in dogs – causes, symptoms, diagnosis, treatment and prevention

 Rare but relevant: Tumors on the toes and claw matrix (e.g., squamous cell carcinomas) cause persistent painful changes, bleeding, or non-healing inflammation.
 Imaging and biopsy are crucial here; treatment is surgically oriented.

-- Microbiology : Swabs for cytology (bacteria/yeasts detectable) and culture with antibiogram.
+- microbiology: reductions for cytology (Bacteria/yeasts detectable) and culture with antibiogram.

-- Biopsy : If SLO or tumor is suspected, under local anesthesia/sedation.
+- biopsy: In case of suspected SLO or tumor, under local anesthesia/sedation.

-Many of these steps are based on internationally recognized protocols, such as those explained Cornell University or the RVC systematically classify claw disease in dogs
+Many of these steps are based on internationally recognized protocols, such as those from Cornell University or RVC This will be explained (see links above).
+Such resources help to...
+Claw disease in dogs to classify systematically.

 Therapy: From initial care to long-term management